 The goal of this knee brace is to help hold the patella in its groove, while the cause is being fixed.

 These braces usually cost between $50 and $250.
 In the brace, there is a buttress that runs along the lateral border of the kneecap.

 They can be shaped as an O, a C, or a J, depending on the manufacturer.
-These knee braces work very well at decreasing pain but always remember to find the original cause of the pain and fix that as well.
+These knee braces work well at decreasing pain but it’s important to find and address the original cause of the pain.

 Need a Knee Brace?

 If you have any questions, reserve a One2One appointment today.
 A qualified brace fitter will help you find the right brace for you based on your lifestyle and measurements.